Valentine's Day (2010 film)

 Valentine's Day is a 2010 American romantic comedy film directed by Garry Marshall.
 The screenplay and the story were written by Katherine Fugate, Abby Kohn, and Marc Silverstein.
 The film features an ensemble cast led by Jessica Alba, Kathy Bates, Jessica Biel, Bradley Cooper, Eric Dane, Patrick Dempsey, Héctor Elizondo, Jamie Foxx, Jennifer Garner, Topher Grace, Anne Hathaway, Ashton Kutcher, Queen Latifah, Taylor Lautner, George Lopez, Shirley MacLaine, Emma Roberts, Julia Roberts, and Taylor Swift.
 It tells different love stories that occur on Valentine's Day.

-The film received negative reviews, but was a box office success.
+Valentine's Day was released by Warner Bros.
+Pictures on February 12, 2010.
+The film received negative reviews, but was a box office success, grossing $216.5 million against a $52 million budget.

 Plot

 Florist Reed Bennett wakes up and proposes to his girlfriend Morley Clarkson, who accepts.
 However, Reed's closest friends, Alfonso Rodriguez and Julia Fitzpatrick, are not surprised when Morley suddenly changes her mind and leaves Reed a few hours later.

 On a flight to Los Angeles, Kate Hazeltine, a captain in the U.S. Army on a one-day leave, befriends Holden Wilson.
 She is travelling a long distance to get back home only for a short time, and he states that she must really be in love to do so.
 When the plane lands and Kate has to wait hours for the taxi, Holden offers his limousine to allow her to be there sooner.

 Julia, an elementary school teacher, has fallen in love with cardiothoracic surgeon Dr. Harrison Copeland, but does not know that he is married to Pamela.
 He tells her that he needs to go to San Francisco for a business trip: on his way, he stops by at Reed's flower shop and orders two flower bouquets - asking for discretion.

 Julia books a flight to surprise Harrison on his trip and is stopped by Reed at the gate, where he tells her that Harrison is still married.
 She decides to not fly to San Francisco, and instead visits Harrison's L.A. hospital, where the staff confirm he is married.
 Julia finds out where Harrison is dining at a local restaurant, dresses as a waitress and makes a scene at the restaurant, making Harrison's wife Pamela suspicious.

-Edison, one of Julia's students, orders flowers from Reed, to be sent to his teacher.
+Kate's son Edison, one of Julia's students, orders flowers from Reed, to be sent to his teacher.
 Julia suggests to Edison to give the flowers to a girl named Rani in his class who has a crush on him after telling him the meaning of love.

 Edison's babysitter Grace Smart is planning to lose her virginity to her boyfriend Alex Franklin.
 The planned encounter goes awry when Grace's mother discovers a naked Alex in Grace's room, rehearsing a song he wrote for Grace.